microprediction/microprediction/README.md

 ## What's the difference between [Microprediction.Com](https://www.microprediction.com/) and [Microprediction.org](https://www.microprediction.org/)?

 The former is an educational site for the latter.
-The [blog](https://www.microprediction.com/blog) is a way to create content to help spread the idea of open, collective, community prediction.
+The [blog](https://www.microprediction.com/blog) content helps build community.

 ## Slack / Google Meets are recommended